BlackIQ/Hello-World/B/README.md

 As machines with ASCII processing became common, notably the DEC PDP-11 that arrived at Bell, support for character data stuffed in memory words became important.
 The typeless nature of the language was seen as a disadvantage, which led Thompson and Ritchie to develop an expanded version of the language supporting new internal and user-defined types, which became the C programming language.

 ## Refrences
-Some links to wikipedia or other articles that introduces this language.

 - [Wikipedia](https://en.wikipedia.org/wiki/B_(programming_language))
 - [Thinkage](https://www.thinkage.ca/gcos/expl/b/manu/manu.html)